improy/MySQL-DataBase-backup-using-windows-bat-file/README.md

-# MySQL DataBases Backup Using Windows Batch file
+# MySQL DataBase Backup Using Windows Batch file
 * Use this to Backup all of your MySQL databases on your local WAMPServer machine.
 * It will create a backup file in separate gzipped sql files.
 * You can also automate the execution of this script using Windows Task Scheduler.